lokeshh/RPI3_HOTSPOTS/README.md

 sudo ap Mlabviet_wifi
 ```
 Bugs:
-- station mode somtime need to run more than 1 time or need to be restart the board
+- station mode somtime need to run more than 1 time or need to be restart the board.
+- work with 2.4GHz wifi(RPI3 not support 5GHz wifi)